dominikschlosser/eudi-wallet-playground/README.md

       }]
     }
     ```
-    Decoding `issuerAuth` reveals the MSO with `valueDigests` and `validityInfo`, which the COSE signature protects.
+    `issuerAuth` decodes to the MSO with `valueDigests` (hashes of the tagged elements) and `validityInfo`, which the COSE signature protects.

  ## Prerequisites